Honey bread is not just for the queen enjoying tea in her parlour.

 Look for 100% wholemeal flour, or grind your own.

-If you want good quality honey, and one of the finest escapes from the stresses of life, then how to start beekeeping should be one of the items in the to do jar.
-Live in beeloud glade!
+If you want good quality nectar, and one of the finest escapes from the stresses of life, then learning beekeeping should be one of the items in the to do jar.
+Live in a bee loud glade, and enjoy the wonders of honey bread every day!
+I do.